The Application Process

 The applications for doctoral programs are extensive and for good reason.
 We want to ensure that students we accept to the program are going to thrive and succeed in this environment.
 Because applying to these programs is no small task, we encourage our applicants to give themselves ample time to compile all of the necessary information.

-The online application, official transcripts, and all related admission materials must be submitted by January 15th of the preceding fall semester.
+The online application, official transcripts, and all related admission materials must be received by January 15th for a fall semester start.
 International applicants and applicants with international transcripts are encouraged to apply by December 15th in order to ensure materials including official transcripts are received by the program’s deadline.

 Required Application Materials